App & Browser Testing Made Easy

 Common Features of Test Cases

-• Likely to be revised and updated regularly.
-Software requirements can change depending on changes in business priorities or customer preferences.
+• Likely to be revised and updated regularly: Software requirements can change depending on business priorities or customer preferences.
 If requirements change, test cases will have to be altered accordingly.
 The detection of bugs and debugging steps may also require test cases to be changed.

-• Likely to be used by testers as well as developers.
-Test cases are helpful for developers as well as testers.
+• Likely to be used by testers and developers: Test cases are helpful for developers and testers.
 For example, when devs fix bugs, test cases can be pretty valuable to replicate the said bug.
 In Test-Driven Development (TDD), devs create test cases to craft business logic, cover multiple test scenarios, and start writing code.

 Best Practices for Writing Test Cases